mendix/docs/content/en/docs/refguide/mobile/logging.md

 ## 5 Sending Log Messages to Runtime

 The native client stores log messages locally on the device.
-When sending logs to the runtime option is enabled, the native client will attempt to send log messages in batches of **100** messages.
-If there is network connectivity, once the log messages have been successfully sent to the runtime these log messages will be cleared from the device.
+When sending logs to the runtime option is enabled, the native client will attempt to send log messages in batches of **100** messages or after 1 hour from the time these log messages were occurred.
+If there is a network connectivity, once the log messages have been successfully sent to the runtime these log messages will be cleared from the device.